Neural Thermodynamic Integration: Free Energies from Energy-based Diffusion Models: Introduction

 Suppose now that $U_\lambda$ is a one-parameter family of potentials, and $Z_\lambda = \int\text{d}x\,e^{-\beta U_\lambda(x)}=e^{-\beta F}$ are the corresponding normalizing constants at inverse temperature $\beta = (k_\text{B}T)^{-1}$.
 Given samples from all $\rho_\lambda=\text{e}^{-\beta U_\lambda(x)}/Z_\lambda$ the free energy difference $\Delta F_{0\rightarrow 1}$ between $\lambda=0$ and $\lambda=1$ can be written as {\allowdisplaybreaks

 }where $\langle \partial_\lambda U_\lambda\rangle_\lambda$ denotes the expected value of $\partial_\lambda U_\lambda$ under the density $\rho_\lambda = Z_\lambda^{-1}\text{e}^{-\beta U_\lambda}$.
 Practically, the small phase-space overlap between ensembles requires an interpolation of many intermediate Hamiltonians parametrized by the coupling variable $\lambda$ \cite{mey2020best}.
-Here instead we will use a DDM (\S \ref{sec:DDM}) to learn the alchemical pathway, i.e., we replace $\lambda$ by the diffusion model's time variable, $t$.
+Here instead we will use a DDM to learn the alchemical pathway, i.e., we replace $\lambda$ by the diffusion model's time variable, $t$.
+Diffusion models allow us to sample the equilibrium distribution of each intermediate state, meaning that our approach does \emph{not} coincide with non-equilibrium variants, such as slow- or fast-growth TI \cite{hummer2001fast}.
 The generative model's ability to sample all intermediate ensembles will do away with the need for intermediate reference simulations, and provide an accurate estimate of much larger free-energy differences than reported so far \cite{straatsma1988free}.
+In the machine-learning community, \citet{masrani2019thermodynamic} used TI for tightening the evidence lower bound (ELBO).